 - a trigger which specifies an input that may fire an external transition in case of external event or an output in case of time event (time elapsed in a phase is reached). - a guard which provides a fine-grained control over the firing of the transition using boolean expression.
-The guard is evaluated when an event, external event or time event, is dispatched by the state diagram.
+The guard is evaluated when an event occurrence, external event or time event, is dispatched by the state machine.
 If the guard is true at that time, the transition may be enabled, otherwise, it is disabled.
 A guard constrains a set of properties 1 of the component. - an action which specifies an optional assignment to be performed onto property when the transition fires. - a source which designates the originating phase of the transition. - a target which designates the target phase that is reached when the transition is taken.

-3.3 Operational semantic
+Operational semantic.

-The system is in phase φ at a given time and must be in that phase for a period $e=\varphi.timeAdvance$, if no external event occurs.
+The system is in phase φ at a given time and must be in that phase for a period $e = \varphi.timeAdvance$, if no external event occurs.
 When the time e has elapsed without any external event has occurred, the system triggers a time event and calculates and propagates the output.
 Then, for each outgoing internal transitions the guards are assessed.
 The system triggers one of those transitions which are enabled.
 If instead, an external event occurs on the input before the expiration of e, the system triggers the corresponding external transition, if it is enabled.
 In any case, the system reaches a new phase $\varphi' = \varphi.outgoing.target$ for a period defined by $\varphi'.timeAdvance$, the actions associated to the triggered transition are computed and the same algorithm is applied.

-When $\varphi.timeAdvance = \infty$, it means that it is a passive phase and only an external event will leave the phase.
-When $\varphi.timeAdvance = 0$, it means that this is a transient phase so the output computation and the internal transition triggering are immediately performed.
+When φ .timeAdvance = ∞ , it means that it is a passive phase and only an external event will leave the phase.
+When φ .timeAdvance = 0, it means that this is a transient phase so the output computation and the internal transition triggering are immediately performed.

 In ProDEVS, like in DEVS, communications are weak synchronous, i.e., non blocking with (possible) message loss.
-If both sender and receiver are ready to communicate, the output event is converted into an input event which is instantly received.
-If the receiver is not ready, the message is lost
+If both sender and receiver are ready to communicate, the